jruwaard/aph_ema_handbook/docs/study-design.md

 With the study hypotheses in place, theoretical constructs must be operationalized into quantitative measures.
-For this, you should consult the scientific literature on the reliability and validity of existing EMA measures.
+For this, you should consult the scientific literature on the reliability and validity of existing EMA measures [e.g., @Moore2016; @Rijsbergen2012].

 In active EMA research, complex multi-dimensional constructs such as mood and anxiety are often measured using single-item questions, to reduce the assessment burden of participants, who are prompted several times per day.
-You should ask yourself (and the scientific literature) what the psychometric properties are of these measures are.
+You should ask yourself (and the scientific literature) what the psychometric properties are of these measures.
 How do these EMA-measures compare to scores on traditional assessments (e.g., self-report questionnaires, clinical interviews)?
 What is known about the variability of items scores?
 And what is known about the measurement errors?
 Surprisingly, these last questions are often ignored in EMA